A logo small

 • I'm currently an international, third culture/TCK, first year, grad, transfer, and/or out-of-state student, can I apply?
 Yes!

 • Is this a paid position?
-The'23 - '24 cohort of International Student Ambassadors will receive a $400 stipend in the fall quarter for their contributions.
+The '25 - '26 cohort of International Student Ambassadors will receive a one-time $400 stipend after week 5 of the fall quarter for their contributions of the entire academic year.

 • What else should I know before applying?
-Ensure you can meet all Ambassador expectations below before applying.
+Ensure you can meet all Ambassador expectations and time commitments below before applying since your application and interview will both be taken into consideration for this positions.

 International Student Ambassador Expectations:

-• Dedicate one year to the International Student Ambassador Program (June 2023 - June 2024).
+• Commit to one year in the International Student Ambassador Program (July 2025 - June 2026).
 The summer commitments will be minimal and virtual.

-• Participate in the mandatory Ambassador Leadership Training in person on Saturday, September 30th, 10 AM - 5 PM.
+• Participate in the mandatory In-Person Leadership Training on Saturday, October 4th, 9 AM - 5 PM PT.

-• Attend in-person All-Program Ambassador meetings twice every quarter.
+• Attend mandatory in-person All-Program Ambassador meetings twice every quarter.
+Fall 2025 Meeting dates are Wednesday, October 15th & Wednesday, November 12th from 10AM to 11:30AM.

 • Respond to communication within 72 hours.

-• Participate at Dashew Center's Fall Welcome Events.
+• Participate at Dashew Center's Fall Welcome Eventsduring True Bruin Welcome (between September 22nd & October 3rd.)

 • Attend a minimum of two Dashew Center events per quarter as an Ambassador.

-• Maintain involvement and communication with cultural/country-associated student groups on campus.
+• Maintain quarterly communication with cultural/country-associated student groups on campus.

 • Serve on panels, interviews, focus groups and media projects for the campus and community at-large.